Higher-order quantum computing with known input states

 This no-go result holds for any type of protocols, parallel, sequential, and general protocols.
 That is, when $k<d-1$, even processes without a definite causal order cannot convert a $d$-dimensional unitary into $\overline{U}\ketbra{\psi}{\psi}\overline{U}^\dagger$ or $U^{-1}\ketbra{\psi}{\psi}U$. \end{restatable}

 We remark that an analogous result, proving null success probability for $k < d-1$, holds for the conjugation protocol with an unknown input state~\cite{Quintino2019prob}.
-However, the proof presented here is a strictly stronger result: even when the input state is known, if \(k < d-1\), any probabilistic protocol still has zero success probability.
+However, the result presented here, discussed in detail in Sec.~\ref{sec:application_k>1} and proven in App.~\ref{proofsk}, is a strictly stronger result: even when the input state is known, if \(k < d-1\), any probabilistic protocol still has zero success probability.
 Additionally, in the case of a parallel protocol using \(k = d-1\) queries, it is known that, even for an unknown input state, one can deterministically implement the complex conjugation of an arbitrary unitary \(U\) with success probability \(p = 1\)~\cite{Miyazaki_2017}.
-Thus, interestingly, this implies that, for pure-state conjugation, having knowledge of the input state offers no advantage.
+Thus, interestingly, this implies that, for pure input state conjugation, having knowledge of the input state offers no advantage.
 Our theorem thus generalises the result established for unknown input states and proves a conjugation no-go theorem of conjugation under weaker assumptions.